 Level 3 - Financial assets and financial liabilities whose values are based on unobservable inputs are classified as Level 3.
 Unobservable inputs are based on the Company's own assumptions about the estimates used by other market participants in valuing similar financial instruments.
 These financial assets and financial liabilities are classified as Level 3, if such unobservable inputs have more than an insignificant impact on the fair value measurement of an instrument.
-Examples are certain collateralized loan obligations and asset-backed securities valued using significant unobservable parameters.
+Examples are certain collateralized loan obligations, and bank and corporate debt securities valued using significant unobservable parameters.